solidi/writing/writing-ideas.md

 1. A short on a writing to explain the feeling of being stuck in stalkyard/crossfire?
 1. A write about writing your last write up
     1. Set to a timer to publish later
+1. When I leave, all that's left my public writings

 ## Updates